Manrique Pérez de Lara: Count and tenente (1145–1158)

 Between 26 December 1134 and 2 June 1137 Manrique served as alférez, that is, head of the military household, of Alfonso VII.
 This post was usually reserved for young noblemen with promising career prospects.
 In 1143 Manrique was granted the tenencia (or honor, a fief governed on behalf of the crown) of Atienza, and in 1144 he received those of Ávila, Madrid and Toledo.
 Madrid he only governed until the next year (1145) and Ávila until 1150.
 On 21 August 1145 Manrique was made a count, the highest rank in the kingdom, by Alfonso VII in the ancient capital city of León.
 A charter survives that reads: "Manrique the same day this charter was made was made a count".
 Although it was common for aristocratic sons to accede to the titles of their fathers on the latters' deaths, Manrique had to wait fifteen years to receive the comital title from the king.
 While he continued to rule Atienza and Toledo, he also received the tenencias of Medinaceli in 1146.
 That year Alfonso sent him, Ponce Giraldo de Cabrera, Ermengol VI of Urgell, and Martín Fernández de Hita to help the king's Muslim ally Sayf al-Dawla regain the cities of Baeza, Jaén and Úbeda.
-This they succeeded in doing, but they soon quarrelled with Sayf and fighting ensued, during which Sayf was defeated and his submission to Alfonso reinforced.
+This they succeeded in doing, but they soon quarrelled with Sayf al-Dawla, was defeated in the battle of Albacete and killed.
 In January 1147 Manrique played a key rôle in the capture of Calatrava, a fact the king acknowledged in a charter drawn up on 9 January.
 In August Manrique took part in the reconquest of Almería and its hinterland, which included the taking of Baeza, which he immediately received from the king as a tenencia.
 He is highly praised by the anonymous author of the Poema de Almería, who cites his splendour and generosity ahead of his wisdom and valour:

 Count Manrique, a sincere friend of Christ, valiant in warfare, is placed in charge of all these towns [Andújar, Baños, Bayona and Baeza].
 He was liked by all, just as he was liked by the Emperor, so that he shone among the Saracens and Christians alike.
 Illustrious in reputation and beloved by all, bountiful and generous, he was niggardly to no man.
 He was skilled in arms, he possessed the mind of a sage, he delighted in battle and was a master of the science of war.